Anne Lascaris

-Anne Lascaris (November 1487 – July 1554), countess of Tende and of Villars, was a French noblewoman.
-She was the daughter of Jean-Antoine II de Lascaris, comte de Tende and Ventimiglia, lord of Mentone, and his wife Isabeau (or Isabelle) d'Anglure-Estoges.
+Anne Lascaris, countess of Tende and of Villars (November 1487 – July 1554), was a French noblewoman.
+She was the daughter of Jean-Antoine II de Lascaris, comte de Tende and Ventimiglia, lord of Mentone, and Isabeau (or Isabelle) d'Anglure-Estoges.

 At 11 and a half years old, Anne married Louis de Clermont-Lodève, vicomte de Nébousan, then on 28 January 1501 she married René, le Grand Bâtard de Savoie 1468-1525), comte de Villars-en-Bresse, governor of Nice and Provence, admiral of France.
 With no male heirs, her father's properties and titles devolved on Anne at his death on 13 August 1509.
 Anne and René had the following children.